 ACT, wines encouraging change!

-For this reason we have created the ACT label.
-A series of wines where 2% of the sales goes to financially supporting organizations working for human rights.
+Our ACT label/initiative is a series of wines where 2% of the sales goes to financially supporting organizations working for human rights.

-You can read about the projects we are currently supporting below.
+You can read about the projects we have or are currently supporting further down on this page.

 December 2022 marks the launch of our ACT project 2.0.
 One and a half year in we decided that it was time to tweak things a little.